 Host a Fundraiser or Event

-Events may have to be virtual or online, but you can always find people willing to support childhood cancer research.
+Whether it’s in person, virtual or online, there’s plenty of fundraising or event options to connect with people willing to support childhood cancer research.
 We are open to any fundraising options; there are an unlimited number of ways to give back!
 If you’re looking for ideas, check out our blog post Fun Fundraising Ideas to Support the MACC to get started.

 There are many ways to raise awareness for childhood cancer.
 You can take to social media with a personal story or share our posts to spread the word.
 You can show up at events and talk to your friends and colleagues about the desperate need for research.
 Every time you talk to someone about our mission, it makes a difference.